 Gearing primarily remains the foundation of the Bank’s business model, which enables the Bank to operate at around 10 times higher business volumes compared to the shareholders’ equity.
 It is the license to mobilise deposits from the public that has made it possible.
 However, the Bank is well aware that gearing exposes it to a multitude of internal and external risks.
 In addition, certain emerging global developments are also threatening to disrupt this business model.
 As explained later in the report, the Bank has established a sound risk management framework with necessary oversight of the Board of Directors and thereby has been able to successfully manage such risks.

-As shown in Table 06 on pages 36 and 37, Commercial Bank has been able to improve its profitability over the years while prudently maintaining gearing at acceptable levels.
+As shown in Table 06 in the section on Statement of Capital Position , Commercial Bank has been able to improve its profitability over the years while prudently maintaining gearing at acceptable levels.
 This improvement in profitability reflects the net impact of the value we have been able to create by delivering value to and by deriving value from our stakeholders.
 From investors’ perspective, this value creation is reflected in the returns the Bank has been able to generate for them in terms of earnings, dividends and appreciation in market price of shares.
 The market capitalisation of the Bank’s shares remained the highest among the Banking, Finance and Insurance institutions as at end 2021 while its shares ranked 9th among all listed companies in the Colombo Stock Exchange as at end 2021.
-Further details on the performance of the Bank’s shares are found in the section on “Investor Relations” on pages 86 to 99.
+Further details on the performance of the Bank’s shares are found in the section on “Investor Relations ”.